 When a new DIASource is detected, it's useful to perform forced PSF photometry at the location of the new source on images taken prior to discovery.
-These are colloquially known as precovery measurements54.
-Performing precovery in real time over all previously acquired DMS-REO-0287 DMS-REO-0286
+These are colloquially known as precovery measurements.
+Performing precovery in real time over all previously acquired visits is too I/O intensive to be feasible.
+We therefore plan the following:

-53http://www2.lowell.edu/users/elgb/moid.html
+&lt;sup>53http://www2.lowell.edu/users/elgb/moid.html